Heart and Hopes of Horden

 The project used digital mapping using a platform called Placechangers, as well as face to face creative mapping using large format printed maps in community venues across the village.

-The reports below provide a brief and more detailed overview of the Healthy Happy Places work to share findings about how the people and organisations of Horden understand and experience their place.
+A report has been published which provides a detailed overview of the Healthy Happy Places work to share findings about how the people and organisations of Horden understand and experience their place.
 It is a collection of stories, maps, data, and evidence, intended to be from a community perspective which can guide future interventions in the village.
+To access the report please email [email protected]

 As a resident of Horden I read the report and found it a sensitively handled, useful endeavour.